NimalNallasamy/spring-reddit-clone/HELP.md

 3. PostgresQL as the DB.
 4. MailTrap - Fake SMTP server to send mail.
 5. MapStruct - Java library which generates the mapping code.
+6. Time ago - a Kotlin Library to calculate the time difference.

 #Steps followed in building this project :
 1. On the first step, we will need to check if all the mentioned technologies are available in our development setup.